Setraiser/rsschool-cv/cv.md

 ### 6. Experience

 I created a simple Todo Liszt application in pure javascript, made up websites and wrote scripts for them, and also created a clean theme for WordPress.
 Among other things, he worked with React.

+### 7. Education

+I graduated from the Novopolsky State Agrarian and Economic College with a degree in Information Technology Software.
+After college, received a degree in Technician programmer.
+After college, I attended web development courses for a year.
+In addition to college and courses, I watched various video courses.